 Borderline results indicate that food is at the upper limit of acceptable microbiological quality.
 Further advice may be given and/or a visit to the premises may be made if thought to be necessary.

 Unsatisfactory results for hygiene indicator organisms show that the food is of a poor microbiologic quality but is unlikely to cause food poisoning.
-Environmental Health staff will undertake follow-up action including an investigation into possible causes of the result and this will usually include re-sampling the food and may include the sampling of ingredients.
+Regulatory Services staff will undertake follow-up action including an investigation into possible causes of the result and this will usually include re-sampling the food and may include the sampling of ingredients.

 What does the Certificate of Examination say?